djezzzl/factory_trace/README.md

 ## Usage

-For now, the gem support [RSpec](https://github.com/rspec/rspec) out of the box.
+For now, the gem supports [RSpec](https://github.com/rspec/rspec) out of the box.
 You don't need to add any hooks.
 Just run the specs, e.g.

 ```bash